Springfield in Clark County, Ohio — The American Midwest (Great Lakes)

 Topics.
 This historical marker is listed in this topic list: Parks & Recreational Areas.
 A significant historical year for this entry is 1904.

 Location.
 39° 55.881′ N, 83° 49.612′ W. Marker is in Springfield, Ohio, in Clark County.
-Marker is at the intersection of Western Avenue and Grant Street, on the right when traveling north on Western Avenue.
+It is at the intersection of Western Avenue and Grant Street, on the right when traveling north on Western Avenue.
 Touch for map.
 Marker is in this post office area: Springfield OH 45502, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Clark County Revolutionary War Memorial (approx. 0.4 miles away); Oliver Smith Kelly (approx. 0.4 miles away); John Ludlow (approx. half a mile away); Jeremiah Warder and Ann Aston Warder (approx. half a mile away); John Dick (approx. half a mile away); James Leffel (approx. half a mile away); Eliza D. Stewart (approx. half a mile away); Pennsylvania House / The National Road (approx. half a mile away).
+At least 8 other markers are within walking distance of this marker: Clark County Revolutionary War Memorial (approx. 0.4 miles away); Oliver Smith Kelly (approx. 0.4 miles away); John Ludlow (approx. half a mile away); Jeremiah Warder and Ann Aston Warder (approx. half a mile away); John Dick (approx. half a mile away); James Leffel (approx. half a mile away); Eliza D. Stewart (approx. half a mile away); Pennsylvania House / The National Road (approx. half a mile away).
 Touch for a list and map of all markers in Springfield.

 Also see . . .
 Snyder Park.
 National Trails Parks & Recreation District website entry (Submitted on June 22, 2022, by Larry Gertner of New York, New York.)